 Espressos are popular around the world, but if you're sensitive to acidity, then you might be reluctant to order such a strong coffee.

 Is Espresso Less Acidic Than Coffee?

-An espresso is a specific type of coffee that has a different taste and effect compared to regular coffee.
-Essentially, it’s a more concentrated form of coffee which is usually only 1oz compared to the average 8oz coffee.
-Espresso is often used as the base for coffee-based drinks in coffee shops like Starbucks.
+Essentially, espresso is a more concentrated form of coffee which is usually only 1oz compared to the average 8oz coffee.

 Espresso has more caffeine ounce for ounce compared to regular coffee.
-It has around 63mg in 1oz compared to 12-15mg in 1oz of regular coffee.
-In this way, it's like a smaller, more condensed version of a regular coffee.
-Espresso also has a bolder and more intense taste than regular coffee.
-It's got a noticeable kick, and it tends to be preferred by coffee enthusiasts who love that unique flavor.
+It has around 63mg in 1oz compared to 12-15mg in 1oz of normal coffee.

-The average pH of regular coffee is 4.5-5, whereas the average pH of espresso is 5.5-6, so even though they are both acidic, an espresso is less acidic and closer to being neutral.
+The average pH level of regular coffee is 4.5-5, whereas the average pH level of espresso is 5.5-6, so even though they are both acidic, an espresso is less acidic and closer to being neutral.

 Is Espresso Less Acidic Than Cold Brew Coffee?

-Cold brew coffee is also brewed for longer, meaning that acids present in the beans themselves will actually deteriorate and won’t be present in the finished coffee.
+Cold brew coffee is also brewed for longer in the cold water, meaning that acids present in the coffee beans themselves will actually deteriorate and won’t be present in the finished coffee.

-This is primarily due to the longer roasting time of the beans, but if you are using low acid beans in your cold brew, then it will be less acidic than a regular espresso.
+This is primarily due to the longer roasting time of the coffee beans, but if you are using low acid beans in your cold brew coffee, then it will be less acidic than a regular espresso.

 Is Espresso Less Acidic Than Drip Coffee?

-However, this type of coffee is usually made with a light or medium roast, which are more acidic than espresso beans.
+However, this type of coffee is usually made with a light or medium roast coffee, which are more acidic than dark roast espresso beans.
 This makes drip coffee more acidic than an espresso.

 Is Nespresso Less Acidic Than Regular Coffee?

 While there are a range of different flavored Nespresso’s with different caffeine content, there isn’t any real fluctuation in terms of acidity.

 This means that Nespresso’s are roughly the same acidity as a regular coffee, but less acidic than an espresso.